 Can you make backpacking meals yourself?
 Yes, you can make light, nutritious meals at home with this guide.

-Pre-made freeze dried meals like Mountain House or Backpacker’s Pantry are perfect for backpacking.
-They’re super light, a complete meal, you just need to add boiling water and there’s no clean up.
+Pre-made frozen dried meals like Mountain House or Backpacker’s Pantry are perfect for backpacking.
+They’re a super light and complete meal, you just need to add boiling water, and there’s no clean up.
 It’s a solid solution for a beginner.
-But at $6-$8 each it really adds up when you backpack often.
+But at $6-$8, each it really adds up when you backpack often.

 Cheap Backpacking Food

 There's a lot of creative solutions out there but essentially they boil down to a few options for packing light meals:

 - Buy pre-made meals